sjsu-library/unionist/_items/unionist--text-0130.md

   be one of the most wealthy and prosperous States of the Union.— <em>S.C.
 Gaz.</em>
   </p> <p></p> "
 scholarlyNotes: Interesting that this comes from South Carolina
-commentary: 'Many folks from eastern Connecticut – including famously the Cleveland family — were among the migrants to Ohio. '
+commentary: Many folks from eastern Connecticut – including famously the Cleveland family — were among the migrants to Ohio.
 relatedPeople:
 featured:
 repeated: